-Typically, high power sources for accelerator applications are multi-megawatt microwave tubes that may be combined together to form ultra-high-power localized power stations.
-The RF power is then distributed to multiple strings of cavities through high power waveguide systems which are problematic in terms of expense, efficiency, and reliability.
 Magnetrons are the lowest cost microwave source in dollars/kW, and they have the highest efficiency (typically greater than 85%).
-However, the frequency stability and phase stability of magnetrons are not adequate, when used as power sources for accelerators.
-Novel variable frequency cavity techniques have been developed which will be utilized to phase and frequency lock magnetrons, allowing their use for either individual cavities, or cavity strings.
-Ferrite or YIG (Yttrium Iron Garnet) materials will be attached in the regions of high magnetic field of radial-vaned, $\pi$ -mode structures of a selected ordinary magnetron.
-A variable external magnetic field that is orthogonal to the magnetic RF field of the magnetron will surround the magnetron to vary the permeability of the ferrite or YIG material.
-A cold test assembly has been built, and measurements of the change in frequency as a function of magnetic field as well as mode suppression will be presented.
-A general feed-back loop will also be designed to control the magnetic field.
+However, the frequency stability and phase stability of magnetrons are not adequate when used as power sources for accelerators.
+Novel variable frequency cavity techniques are being developed to phase and frequency lock the magnetrons, allowing their use for either individual cavities, or cavity strings.
+Ferrite or YIG (Yttrium Iron Garnet) materials are placed in the regions of high magnetic field of radial-vaned, π -mode structures of a selected ordinary magnetron.
+A variable external magnetic field that is orthogonal to the magnetic RF field of the magnetron is used to vary the permeability of the ferrite or YIG material in each of the π -mode structures.